cunicu/cunicu/docs/usage/md/cunicu_addresses.md

 ## cunicu addresses

-Calculate link-local IPv4 and IPv6 addresses from a WireGuard X25519 public key
+Derive IPv4 and IPv6 addresses from a WireGuard X25519 public key

 ### Synopsis

-cunīcu auto-configuration feature derives and assigns link-local IPv4 and IPv6 addresses based on the public key of the WireGuard interface.
+cunīcu auto-configuration feature derives and assigns IPv4 and IPv6 addresses based on the public key of the WireGuard interface.
 This sub-command accepts a WireGuard public key on the standard input and prints out the calculated IP addresses on the standard output.